GuillaumeCleme/AEM-Remote-ClientLib-Proxy/README.md

 The main parts of the template are:

 * core: Java bundle containing all core OSGI functionality.
-* ui.apps: contains sample clientlibs (JS/CSS) under the `/apps` part of the project
+* ui-apps: contains sample clientlibs (JS/CSS) under the `/apps` part of the project

 ## Building From Source